FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 In FusionAuth, an Application is anything a user can log in to.
 To set one up, click "Setup" under "Missing Application" and call your new app "Silicon Valley Chronicle" or another name of your choice.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-add-application.png" alt="Adding an Application in FusionAuth." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-add-application.png" alt="Add a new Application in FusionAuth, and give it a name." class="img-fluid" figure=false %}

 Click the "Save" button at the top right for your changes to take effect.